viamrobotics/docs/docs/architecture/_index.md

 When a built-in service communicates with a component, for example when the vision service requests an image from a camera, `viam-server` handles that request as well.

 When you control your machine or view its camera streams or sensor outputs from the Viam app **CONTROL** tab, those connections happen over WebRTC.
-The Viam app hits the same API endpoints as your SDK client code, with `viam-server` handling requests.
+The Viam app uses the same API endpoints as your SDK client code (in fact, it uses the Viam TypeScript SDK), with `viam-server` handling requests.

 {{% alert title="Protobuf APIs" color="info" %}}
 All Viam APIs are defined with the [Protocol Buffers (protobuf)](https://protobuf.dev/) framework.